Lara Carducci, Director of Community Programs and Student Transportation

-If your student does not ride the bus more than 1 week in a row, the driver will stop going to your assigned bus stop if they are the only student at the stop.
-If this happened to you please email firstname.lastname@example.org to let us know when they will be starting to use the bus.
+If your student does not ride the bus for more than 1 week, the driver will stop going to your assigned bus stop if they are the only student at the stop.
+If this happened to you please email email@example.com to let us know when they will be starting to use the bus.

 BUS STOP LOCATIONS